-He has examined research degrees at the University of York, Anglia Ruskin University and the University of Sheffield.
+He has examined research degrees at the University of York, Anglia Ruskin University, the University of Sheffield and the University of Ulster.

 Paul is happy to supervise research students in any aspect of British political and cultural history since the mid-nineteenth century.
 The following are suggestions rather than an exclusive list: